Diffusion Model-Augmented Behavioral Cloning: Approach

 We propose to model the joint probability of expert state-action pairs with a diffusion model $\phi$.
 Specifically, we create a joint distribution by simply concatenating a state vector $s$ and an action vector $a$ from a state-action pair $(s, a)$.
 To model such distribution by learning a denoising diffusion probabilistic model (DDPM)~\citep{ho2020ddpm}, we inject noise $\epsilon(n)$ into sampled state-action pairs, where $n$ indicates the number of steps of the Markov procedure, which can be viewed as a variable of the level of noise, and the total number of steps is notated as $N$.
 Then, we train the diffusion model $\phi$ to predict the injected noises by optimizing

 where $\hat{\epsilon}$ is the noise predicted by the diffusion model $\phi$.
 Once optimized, the diffusion model can \textit{recognize} the expert distribution by perfectly predicting the noise injected into state-action pairs sampled from the expert distribution.
 On the other hand, predicting the noise injected into state-action pairs sampled from any other distribution should yield a higher loss value.
-Therefore, we propose to view $\mathcal{L}_{\text{diff}}(s, a, \phi)$ as an estimate of how well the state-action pair $(s, a)$ fits the state-action distribution that $\phi$ learns from.
+Therefore, we propose to view $\mathcal{L}_{\text{diff}}(s, a, \phi)$ as an estimate of how well the state-action pair $(s, a)$ fits the expert distribution that $\phi$ learns from and serve this estimate as a learning signal for the policy learning.